 If you want to lure your dog to the bed, make it more appealing by adding some toys.
 Making it harder for your dog to get on your bed is a great strategy and may help retrain your dog more efficiently.

 Remember that your dog will whine and throw tantrums, especially when you block access to your bed.

 If that happens, try to avoid responding and ignore it since it is a way for your dog to get your attention and get back on your bed.
 Keep a close eye on your dog and see how it responds to the new arrangements over time.

 Nicole McCray is a die-hard animal lover who has worked in pet care for years.
 She is a former vet technician, a dog mom to her two rescue pups, and she grew up living and working at her family’s pet boarding facility.
-She loves using her writing talents to share the insight she’s learned throughout her career, hoping that her knowledge can help other pet parents out there!
+She loves using her writing talents to share the insight she’s learned throughout her career, hoping her knowledge can help other pet parents!